Clifordguillaume/MapReduce/README.md

 alphabetical order, then reduces the data by summing up the frequencies and writing the results to an output file.

+# How to use the program (Phase 4):
+- The Controller.exe and Stub.exe are located in MapReduce/x64/Release directory.
+- The controller takes 4 arguments as outlined below and the Stub.exe takes 1 argument, the port it uses to connect to the Controller.
+For this project, the ports are hardcoded to be 1230, 1240, and 1250
+- Run [ Stub.exe 1230 ] (without brackets) to start up the first mapper stub that will map the contents of the 1st input filr dir
+- Run another [ Stub.exe 1240 ] (without brackets) to start up the 2nd mapper stub that will map the contents of the 2nd input file dir
+- Run another [ Stub.exe 1250 ] (without brackets) to start up the reducer stub that will reduce the results of both mapper stubs' work
+- After starging all three stubs, run Controller.exe [input file directory path] [2nd input file directory path] [output file directory path] [temp file drectory path]
+- (The above should not include the brackets)
+- The final result will be written to a text file in the output file directory as FinalReducedData-x.txt along with an empty SUCCESS.txt file

-# How to use the program:
+# How to use the program (Phase 1-3):
 - The MapReduce.exe is located in MapReduce/x64/Release directory.
 - Run MapReduce.exe [input file directory path] [output file directory path] [temp file drectory path]
 - (The above should not include the brackets)
-- The final result will be written to a text file in the output file directory as FinalReducedData-x.txt
+- The final result will be written to a text file in the output file directory as FinalReducedData-x.txt along with an empty SUCCESS.txt file

 # Steps on how it works:
 - Reads all the text file from a given input diretory.